Skip to Content Skip to main content

 The FHA also manages the Home Equity Conversion Mortgage program (HECM).
 These reverse mortgages allow seniors to tap their home equity, and they have limits that differ from traditional FHA loans.

 Like FHA loan limits, HECM loan limits change annually.
-The current HECM limit for 2024 is $1,149,825 in all markets, states, and territories.
+For 2026, the HECM loan limit is $1,249,125 across all markets, states, and territories.

-The FHA bases its loan limits on conforming loan limits set by the Federal Housing Finance Agency each year.
+FHA loan limits are based on conforming loan limits set each year by the Federal Housing Finance Agency (FHFA).

 The calculations for each market type are broken down below: